Grarak/NXCord/README.md

 The switch itself doesn't have any external microphones, so you do need to plug in headphones/earbuds to actually utilise speaking.

+### Tesla overlay
+Right now there are two bugs.
+- When you open NXCord in the overlay menu, the overlay itself will disappear.
+Just reopen it.
+- Voice channel won't refresh by itself when participants join or leave.
+Press B and reopen to manually refresh.

 ## Building NXCord

 ### Dependencies